Supporting Breast Cancer Patients with Pneumatic Compression Therapy

 What this means for patients: Many patients report experiencing less tightness, heaviness, and discomfort with ongoing compression therapy.

-Across multiple studies, pneumatic compression therapy has been well tolerated, with no evidence of harm to joint mobility or skin integrity when used appropriately under medical supervision (Szuba et al., 2002).
+Across multiple studies, pneumatic compression therapy has been well tolerated.
+There is no evidence of harm to joint mobility or skin integrity when used appropriately under medical supervision (Szuba et al., 2002).

 Many participants in these studies continued using compression pumps after the research period ended, indicating strong patient acceptance.